Omi036/Fromi/README.md

 ### Stability
 Everything is controlled by Managers, which are not communicated with each other, and have one single responsability.
 They are also interchangeable, meaning you can replace or update a Manager while keeping the rest of the code intact.

+### Scalability
+The structure allows for building as many Managers as needed, which can also be shared between projects as they're not attached to any previous code.
+Furthermore, the managers can be updated to hold new features.

 ### Simplicity
 Simplicity comes with a high level of abstraction.
 For updating a user to db you would usually do: